RuikisR/GithubVisualisation/README.md

 # Software Engineering Github Visualiser
-Simply run the .sh script and got to localhost:5000 in yout browser
+Simply run the .sh script and got to localhost:5000 in your browser